Games and hobby stores have begun gradually stocking Gunpla kits, but they're not quick to fly off the shelves.

 You had a tough day at work, and your eyes hurt after staring at the computer screen for way too long.
 When you don't want to turn to video games or the internet for relaxation, what can you do?
 Build Gunpla instead.

-Hopefully, I’ve convinced you enough to drop whatever you’re doing and buy a Gunpla kit.
-Just a fair warning that once you buy one Gundam, you can’t stop.
+Hopefully, I've convinced you enough to drop whatever you're doing and buy a Gunpla kit.
+Just a fair warning: once you buy and put together one Gundam, you won't be able to stop!